Ricardo5d5/Ricardo5d5/README.md

 ### Hello, I'm Ricardo Santos 👋

+🌱 I'm studying Big Data Technology in Agribusiness at the Pompeia College of Technology (Shunji Nishimura-FATEC Pompeia).

 <!--
 **Ricardo5d5/Ricardo5d5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.